dysphie/nmrih-ping-system/README.md

 - `ping_custom_duration` - Allows players to specify a custom duration argument for their ping, with the syntax `sm_ping <seconds>`
-- `ping_cooldown_immunity` - Makes players immune to the cooldown system Here is a possible section for the license:
+- `ping_cooldown_immunity` - Makes players immune to the cooldown system

 ## Translations